John-Wanamaker/Funky-Donuts-Website/README.md

 -
 -
 -
-If you download this code the backend databse won't work as I'm hiding my mongodb.inc and mysqldb.inc files that include database access information for security reasons.
-Incorerate these files with your information and you will get to experience modern website functions such as the register/login.
+If you download this code, the backend databse won't work as I'm hiding my mongodb.inc and mysqldb.inc files that include database access information for security reasons.
+Incorperate these files with your information and you will get to experience modern website functions such as the register/login.